lixu0818/Games/README.md

-## Standford CS106A Programming Methodology
+## Standford Programming Methodology Course

 ###source code for a few games implemented with Java in this class